Bryukh/checkio-articles/i-love-python.md

 ## Code essays

-The most number of solutions are written as comment novels or something brain twisted.
+Most solutions for this mission are written as commented novels or something brain twist-y.
-I will try to choose the most interesting essays, but sorry if I skipped some other creative solutions.
-Feel free to put links or solutions in comments.
+I'll try to find some of the more interesting essays.
+If I miss your favorite, feel free to put links to the solution in the comments.

-First of all i think i should post ["Magnum opus" essay][veky_solution] by our top level and one of the most famous CheckiO player -- [@veky](http://www.checkio.org/user/veky/).
+First of all, I'm comppelled to post the ["Magnum opus" essay][veky_solution] by the top level and one of the most famous CheckiO players, [@veky](http://www.checkio.org/user/veky/).
-He is one of the smartest person who I know and this is not eyewash, I really think so.
+He is one of the smartest coders I know, hands down.
-And this is the great solution because here function are weaved in the good essay.
+This is the great solution because he's weaved the function into a rather good essay.

 ```python
 (lambda _:globals().__setitem__(_.lower().translate(dict(enumerate(( '_'